balcortex/100_days_code_web_development/README.md

 ### CSS Grid - Pt.
 5

 Today I learned how to change the placement direction of items in the grid with the grid-auto-flow property.

+## Day 153 - 2024/03/04

+### CSS Grid - Pt.
+6

+Today I learned about the Grid's gap property, which allows us to set the distance between rows and columns.